EdgeTX/buddy/README.md

 ### Prerequisits

 This application uses `node-usb` when running in electron.
-In order to compile the bindings some build libraries are required dependning on platform.
+In order to compile the bindings some build libraries are required depending on platform.
 For MacOS and Windows, these should already be built in.

 Linux